ETHEntColl/PaulBornOCR/README.md

 # Paul Born OCR Project

-Welcome to the **paul_born_ocr** project!
+Welcome to the **PaulBornOCR** project!
 This document provides comprehensive installation and setup instructions to help you get started with the project.

 **Author**: Dustin Brunner (brunnedu@ethz.ch)